RHIT-CSSE/csse332/docs/zz_project.md

 dmesg
 ```
 That will dump everything that the kernel has written so far.
 It's a long list, so can we
-manipulated a bit more?
+manipulate it a bit more?
 Of course we can!
 Recall that little message we prepended  to the start of
 all our kernel printouts?
 Let's ask `dmesg` to only show kernel messages that start with that
 prefix.
 To do so, use
 ```